carbonWinter/the-big-guns/wrongful-death.md

 ---
 layout: blocks
 title: Wrongful Death
-seo_title: Wrongful Death Lawsuit | Death Attorneys in Las Vegas, NV | The Big Guns
+seo_title: Wrongful Death Lawsuit | Death Attorneys in Las Vegas, NV
 permalink: "/las-vegas-nv/wrongful-death/"
 description: Wrongful death law firm The Big Guns will battle for you and your family to receive fair and just recompense for a loved one's death.
 For further information,